creationix/wheaty/README.md

 ## Development Usage

-THe easiest way to use this is with the `wheaty` CLI tool.
+The easiest way to use this is with the `wheaty` CLI tool.
 To install this, simply do:

 ```sh
 > npm install -g wheaty